valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   Process started and process ended events in the audit trail now show the associated process name.

+* **Link to change password page**

+  A password reset link is shown in the 'account' tab in the right sidebar.

 * **Added Portaaltaak plugin**

   Portaaltaak plugin module is added to @valtimo/plugin which supports plugin configuration.